jlortiz528/academic-kickstart/content/courses/reviews/index.md

 weight: 1

 # Page metadata.
-title: Some Comments from Former Students
+title: Some reviews from former students
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false